Takeout & Delivery

 Saskatchewan

 As of November 2021, restaurants in Saskatchewan that hold a valid liquor permit can sell alcohol with takeout and delivery orders.
-Restaurants, however, will not be able to establish retail displays or have in-location shipping for takeout alcohol.
+Restaurants, however, are not allowed to establish retail displays or have in-location shipping for takeout alcohol.

 For the most recent updates, check with Saskatchewan’s Liquor and Gaming Authority.